You have no items in your shopping cart.

 - The arrow indicates the direction of the fault allowing you to cut down the investigation time.

-- Simply walk in the direction of the arrow testing as you go to locate the fault.
+- No need to get stressed out - simply walk in the direction of the arrow testing as you go to locate the fault.

 - Also gives you an accurate voltage on the fence line at the same time.